Cloud-SPAN/nerc-metagenomics03-qc-assembly/_episodes/03-assembly.md

 The assembly strategy differs based on the sequencing technology used to generate the raw reads.
 Here we're using raw data from [Nanopore sequencing](https://nanoporetech.com/applications/dna-nanopore-sequencing) as the basis for this metagenome assembly so we need to use a metagenome assembler appropriate for this problem.

+While with this sequencing data we do know what organims make up this community, you often do not know all the members of a metagenomic community before analysis and even if you do they're often previously uncultured (see microbial dark matter) and do not have appropriate reference genomes.
+For this reason we will be using a _de novo_ approach to assembly here.

 [Flye](https://github.com/fenderglass/Flye) is a long-read de novo assembler for assembling large and complex metagenomics data, and it is one of the most used and recommended.

 Some of the problems faced by metagenomics assembly are: i) the differences in coverage between the genomes, due to the differences in abundance in the sample, ii) the fact that different species often share conserved regions, iii) and the presence of several strains of a single species in the community.
 How flye deals with this.

 How flye deals with long read sequences